rapidsai/legate-boost/docs/source/Legate_Boost.rst

 - Neural network-based classifiers, allowing hybrid or deep learning approaches.

-By leveraging Legate Boost, we can ensemble these two models and efficiently train and evaluate both model types on GPUs or CPUs, showcasing scalable performance for large tabular datasets in financial risk prediction.
+By leveraging ``Legate Boost``, we can ensemble these two models and efficiently train and evaluate both model types on GPUs or CPUs, showcasing scalable performance for large tabular datasets in financial risk prediction.